python/cpython/Doc/library/decimal.rst

    Once constructed, :class:`Decimal` objects are immutable.

-Decimal floating point objects share many properties with the other builtin numeric types such as :class:`float` and :class:`int`.
+Decimal floating point objects share many properties with the other built-in numeric types such as :class:`float` and :class:`int`.
 All of the usual math operations and special methods apply.
 Likewise, decimal objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared,